State Line Recovery Dharma

 Our weekly gathering in downtown Burlington.
 Guided meditation, a reading from the Recovery Dharma book, and open sharing.
 Free street parking available nearby.
 All are welcome, no cost, no prerequisites.

 Our Friday evening gathering in the Lake Geneva area.
-Same format: guided meditation, a reading, and open sharing.
+Format: guided meditation, a reading, and open sharing.
 A great way to close out the week in community.

 What Is Recovery Dharma?